Taandob: Plot

-During a live interview on "Channel Bangla," the Minister of Power and Energy, Mahtab Hossain, gets gunned by a masked gunman—Swadhin, the leader of an armed group in monkey mask that hijacks the news station.
+During a live interview on "Channel Bangla" the Minister of Power and Energy, Mahtab Hossain (Ejajul Islam), gets gunned by a masked gunman Swadhin (Shakib Khan), the leader of an armed group in monkey mask that hijacks the news station.
 Chaos erupts as SWAT teams, police, and media converge on the scene.
-The gunmen terrorize the staff, at one point threatening to strip the CEO, Masrur, naked when he tries to raise his voice against the hijackers.
-Swadhin issues an ultimatum live on air: within one hour, four individuals must be brought to the building—Minister of Religion Monayem Chowdhury, former IGP Rafiqullah, channel owner Fayez Karim, and a top journalist—or mass destruction will follow.
+The gunmen terrorize the staff, at one point threatening to strip the CEO, Masrur (Mukit Zakaria), naked when he tries to raise his voice against the hijackers.
+Swadhin issues an ultimatum live on air: within one hour, four individuals must be brought to the building Minister of Religion Monayem Chowdhury (Afzal Hossain), former IGP Rafiqullah (Shahiduzzaman Selim), channel owner Fayez Karim (Gazi Rakayet), and a top journalist or mass destruction will follow.
 To prove his seriousness, Swadhin detonates a bus outside the station.

 The named individuals are taken to the office of the Home Minister as a staging point before being sent to the station, but a trustworthy journalist is needed to mediate.
-Fayez suggests Saira Ali, a formerly fearless and principled reporter known for speaking truth to power.
+Fayez suggests Saira Ali (Jaya Ahsan), a formerly fearless and principled reporter known for speaking truth to power.
 Though initially reluctant, Saira agrees for the sake of the hostages.
-Before she enters the building, SWAT commander Bayezid equips her with a pen containing a hidden camera, which Swadhin immediately detects and destroys it.
+Before she enters the building, SWAT commander Bayezid (FS Nayeem) equips her with a pen containing a hidden camera, which Swadhin immediately detects and destroys it.
 He forces everyone to go live on air.

 Swadhin claims the hijacking is a mission to demand accountability and justice.
 When Saira asks why he targeted a news station, he begins to recount his tragic past:

 Eight years earlier, Swadhin was an unemployed young man desperately seeking a job.
-His girlfriend, Nishat, was under pressure from her family to marry, and her father gave Swadhin two months to find employment.
-Swadhin’s father, Salam, a respected school headmaster, refused to use his influence to help, insisting that Swadhin succeed on his own.
-After a month of rejections, Swadhin moved to Dhaka to stay with Saddam, a former student of his father's.
+His girlfriend, Nishat (Sabila Nur), was under pressure from her family to marry, and her father gave Swadhin two months to find employment.
+Swadhin's father, Salam (Aminur Rahman Mukul), a respected school headmaster, refused to use his influence to help, insisting that Swadhin succeed on his own.
+After a month of rejections, Swadhin moved to Dhaka to stay with Saddam, a former student of his father.
 Despite tireless efforts, he continued to be turned down.